zhangjiangen/godot_material_x/documents/DeveloperGuide/MainPage.md

 Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX Viewer.
 Installation will copy the **MaterialXView** executable to a `bin/` directory within the selected install folder.

+### Building The MaterialX Baker

+Select the `MATERIALX_BUILD_BAKER` option to build the MaterialX Baker.
+Installation will copy the **MaterialXBake** executable to a `bin/` directory within the selected install folder.

 ### Building API Documentation

 To generate HTML documentation for the MaterialX C++ API, make sure a version of [Doxygen](https://www.doxygen.org/) is on your path, and select the advanced option `MATERIALX_BUILD_DOCS` in CMake.
 This option will add a target named `MaterialXDocs` to your project, which can be built as an independent step from your development environment.